13 : Today and Tomorrow

 Newbury / Reading Milestone |

-At the same time the demand for building materials led to the growth of a massive brick making industry and the extraction of useful aggregates from the deposits laid down millennia earlier by the braided glacial outwash rivers.
-The exhausted pits became the groups of lakes, Marston Moretaine near Bedford.
+At the same time, demand for more housing led to the rapid growth of the brick-making industry, extracting sand and aggregates from the deposits laid down millennia earlier by the rivers and streams flowing from the melting glaciers.
+The exhausted pits became the strings of lakes at Marston Moretaine near Bedford and, later, the Colne and other river valleys.
+Many are now used for recreation.

 The Grand Junction Canal c.
 1800 |

 The impact of the Victorian period and beyond is more visible and understood so I will not delve into it now.
-If you want to see the agricultural kit that the Victorians used, they have a rusty display at the College Lake Visitor Centre near Tring.
+If you want to see the agricultural kit used, there is a rusty display at College Lake near Tring.

 Early 19th c type horse drawn plough |

-In the first part of the 1900's there was a general decline in agriculture and a further shift away from arable farming to husbandry.
+In the first part of the 1900's, there was a general decline in agriculture and a further shift from arable farming to animal husbandry.
 This trend perhaps owed more to policies and prices (which were increasingly affected by imports) than location and soils.
-It reversed when exigencies of food supply in wartime resulted in government encouragement for arable farming and much of it stayed that way afterwards, partly because improved machinery - those monster machines you see nowadays made sowing and ploughing easier.
+It reversed when exigencies of food supply in wartime resulted in government prioritising the higher calories per acre from arable farming.
+Much of it stayed that way afterwards, partly because improved machinery made sowing and ploughing easier.
+Less affected were the mixed farms in the Eastern Cotswolds and Chilterns and those in the open downland and the clay valleys.

 Modern Plough |

-While in most places the broad pattern of farming established by the enclosures remains albeit modified by further later consolidation of land ownership.
-The urban romance with the farming life often to used to mask relative poverty and hard grind.
-If you look behind it now, you see a mechanised industry dominated by large organisations, well-fed on public subsidies, which has wriggled out of many environmental regulations.
+In most places, the broad pattern of farming established by the Enclosures remains, albeit modified by further later consolidation of land ownership.
+But the romantic notions of the farming life, which often masked a reality of relative poverty and hard grind, now hide an industry dominated by large, capital-intensive organisations, well-fed on public subsidies and run by spreadsheets.

-This has led in parts of the planned countryside in particular, to the recreation of vast open 'prairie' fields and the destruction of hedgerows and older boundaries.
-Some began to look, once again, like the open fields of the early medieval champion countryside, while simultaneously destroying many of its remaining traces in the process.
-Even the newer farm buildings now are often eyesores, with aluminium-clad warehouse-style sheds reminding us that this is a business and not a rural theme park.
+This led, in parts of the planned countryside in particular, to the recreation of vast open 'prairie' fields and the destruction of hedgerows and older boundaries.
+They have begun to resemble the long-lost open fields of the early medieval champion countryside while simultaneously destroying many of their remaining traces.
+Even the newer farm buildings are often eyesores, with aluminium-clad warehouse-style sheds reminding us that this is a business, not a rural theme park.

 The new prairies |

-The world weary moan about the fields disappearing under concrete and of course everything is still changing.
-Sometimes it runs slowly and, to quote Joni Mitchell 'you don't know what you've got 'til it's gone'.
-The tangle of Victorian railway branch lines has come and mostly gone, truncated in the 1960's by Dr. Beeching's guesswork followed by axe work.
-The replacement is bigger and busier roads and HS2 slicing through the area.
+Of course everything is still changing.
+If nothing else, the increasing population sees to that.
+It creeps up on us.
+To quote Joni Mitchell, 'you don't know what you've got 'til it's gone'.
+(For post-boomers, she was a singer some fifty years ago).
+For instance, the tangle of Victorian railway branch lines has come and mostly gone, truncated in the 1960s by Dr. Beeching's guesswork followed by axe work.
+Apart from HS2 disembowelling the area, the replacement is predominantly busier and bigger roads used by bigger trucks and bigger cars.

 Beeching's Pill |

-Joni's paradise' was replaced by a parking lot, a pink hotel, a boutique and a swingin' hot spot.
-(For post-boomers, she was a singer some fifty years ago).
-Now, we certainly have more car parks but it isn't all bad.
+Joni's 'paradise' was replaced by a parking lot, a pink hotel, a boutique and a swingin' hot spot.
+Now, we certainly have more ugly car parks, but it isn't all bad.
 The underused canals, closed railway branch lines, old roads and (sometimes) bridle paths allow bikes to thread their way around the country without risking life and limb on main roads.
 Old quarries are now landscaped lakes.
 The example below is at Rickmansworth.

 Ancient woods might be ancient but the trees in them are usually not.
 (See post 13 in this series).
 As Mother Nature shuffles the arboreal pack, they are as prone to disease as we are.
-The elms have largely gone, ash trees are being decimated and oaks are threatened.
+The elms have largely gone, ash trees are being decimated, and oaks are threatened.
 Climate change is the card sharp and might also affect the beeches, birches and conifers.
-Some of those old churchyard yews are older than Methuselah, but even they will eventually die.

 Over time other species will replace those lost.
-As it warms up, we might see more stone pines, laurels, and both fruit and nut trees.
-The plane trees could thrive in more places and some types of fast-growing eucalyptus might become a commercial option in the longer term.
-I am not an expert on this stuff, if you can add anything please let me know.
+Alders, Hornbeams, Willows and (glory be!)
+Red Maples all seem fairly happy in warmer, wetter places.
+As things heat up, we might see more stone pines, laurels, fruit and nut trees.
+The plane trees could thrive in more places and some types of fast-growing eucalyptus might become commercial options in the longer term.
+I am not an expert on this stuff, so please let me know if you can add anything.

-In the meantime, there is an effort being made to create new forests.
-Heartwood near St Albans is shown in the aerial pic below and you can gauge its size from the surrounding fields. one and I gather there are proposals for something larger in Marston Vale near Bedford.
-Frankly these are miniscule and a homeopathic response to the need to mitigate the climate problems.
+In the meantime, a homeopathic effort is being made to create new forests.
+Heartwood near St Albans is shown in the aerial pic below and you can gauge its size from the surrounding fields.
+I gather there are plans for a larger woodland in Marston Vale, where there is also a proposal for a massive and rather cheesy theme park.

 New Heartwood Forest / St Albans |